Few DIY tasks are more intimidating than drilling a hole in a sheet of glass. It requires preparation, patience, and the proper tools.

-Line the plywood with newspaper or an old sheet to give it some cushioning.
-Slide the glass over the wood.
-Then place two strips of masking tape in an X formation over the area where you want the hole.
+Line a piece of plywood with newspaper or an old sheet to add some cushioning.
+Place the glass onto the wood.
+Then, place two strips of masking tape in an X shape over the spot on the glass where you want the hole.

 2. Prepare the Drill

-Secure the one-eighth inch carbide or diamond-tipped spear point drill bit in the power drill chuck.
-Start small because they are better for making starter holes.
-Put on the protective goggles and face mask.
+Fit a one-eighth-inch carbide or diamond-tipped spear point drill bit into your power drill’s chuck.
+You are going to start with a small starter hole and then make it larger.
+Put on your protective goggles and face mask.

 3. Drill a Starter Hole

-Set the speed to 400 RPM and slowly begin drilling on the marked spot.
-Place a few drops of lubricating oil to help the drill bit move without binding up.
+Set the speed to 400 RPM and slowly start drilling on the marked spot.
+You should place a few drops of lubricating fluid to reduce the amount of friction and reduce the risk of overheating.

-Apply gentle pressure as the bit carves out the starter hole.
-Remember to keep the glass wet.
+Apply light pressure as the drill cuts the starter hole.
+Remember to keep the glass wet throughout.

 4. Increase Drill Bit Size

-Remove the masking tape and step up to a larger drill bit now that you’ve made the pilot hole.
-Keep the speed at 400 RPM and keep the pressure steady.
-Periodically, clear away glass dust with the can of compressed air.
+Remove the masking tape and switch to a larger drill bit now that you have a pilot hole.
+Drill into the hole, keeping the speed at 400 RPM and the pressure steady.
+You can clear away any glass dust with your can of compressed air.

 5. Ease the Pressure

-When you reach three-quarters of the way, ease the pressure and keep the speed at 400 RPM.
-If you apply too much, you will crack the glass.
-You will also risk heating the glass dust, which damages your drill bit.
+When you are three-quarters of the way through the glass, ease the pressure and keep the speed at 400 RPM.
+If you push too hard, you will crack the glass.
+You also risk heating the glass dust, which could damage your drill bit.

 6. Clean the Hole

-Once you exit the hole on the other side of the glass, gently remove the drill.
-Using the diamond file, clean away any rough edges that may be present.
-Rinse in cold water to wash away any remaining debris.
+Once you have made it through to the other side of the glass, carefully remove the drill.
+Use a diamond file to tidy up any rough edges that are present.
+You can rinse it with cold water to wash away any remaining debris.